CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 For more information, see [developer website](http://mas.ca.com).

-The Xamarin Mobile SDK consists of multiple functional products separated into individual frameworks.
+The Mobile SDK for Xamarin consists of multiple functional products separated into individual frameworks.

 All of frameworks are recommended to comply with the coding guideline.